-No Recommendation Responsible Officer Action Date Update as at 22 April 2005 1 The Council's Data Protection Policy should be reviewed and updated with the requirements of the Data protection Act, 1998 and subsequent guidance issued by the Information Commissioner.
+Recommendation Responsible Officer Action Date Update as at 8th August 2005 The Council's Data Protection Policy should be reviewed and updated with the requirements of the Data Protection Act, 1998 and subsequent guidance issued by the Information Commissioner.
 Priority: High Data Protection and Information Security Officer In progress.
-June 2005 New regulations are being issued by the government in July and these are to be integrated with our Data Protection Policy therefore a new date of August 2005 is more prudent.
-2 The Council should clarify its policy relating to Freedom of Information.
-Priority: High Head of Democratic Services and Governance The policy will be referenced under the Regulation Report (i.e. the new Council Constitution).
-May 2005 May 2005 ongoing 3 Job descriptions and remits should be reviewed and updated to incorporate responsibilities for activities to comply with the requirements of Freedom of Information legislation.
-Priority: Medium Personnel Implemented.
-Implemented Implemented 4 The representation on the Freedom of Information Working Group should be reconsidered with the view of including representatives from all the Council's Services.
-Priority: High Data Protection and Information Security Officer; and Governance and Risk Manager Sandra Black represents Operational Services on the Freedom of Information Working Group.
+June 2005 To be completed by September 2005 following on new regulations.
+The Council should clarify its policy relating to freedom of information.
+Priority: High Head of Democratic Services and Governance The policy will be referenced under the Regulation Report (i.e. the new Council constitution).
+May 2005 Completed.
+Referenced in new Council Constitution.
+Job descriptions and remits should be reviewed and updated to incorporate responsibilities for activities to comply with the requirements of Freedom of Information legislation.
+Personnel Implemented.
+Implemented Complete.
+Priority: Medium The representation on the Freedom of Information Working Group should be reconsidered with the view of including representatives from all the Council's services.
+Priority: High Data Protection and Information Security Officer; and Governance and Risk Manager Sandra Black represents operational services on the Freedom of Information Working Group.
 In addition to having representatives from all departments David Logan and Stephen Doogan have been visiting departmental management to raise awareness.
-Implemented Implemented
+Implemented Complete.